Healthcare Ethics Conference 2026

 View External Link

-Genetic Counselor
+Certified Genetic Counselor

-As genetic testing technologies begin to find their way into more areas of healthcare than ever before, the questions about how these technologies can be used responsibly and ethically grow more urgent.
+Humans share >99% of our DNA with each other, and yet each human person is intricately and uniquely designed.
+As genetic and genomic technologies begin to find their way into more areas of healthcare than ever before, the questions about how these technologies can be used responsibly and ethically grow more urgent.

 How do we honor the sanctity of life while utilizing the benefits of these technologies?
-How do we discern the good they can offer while remaining faithful to fundamental truths?

-Through speaking, writing, and consultation, I provide ethically grounded, life-affirming education on genetic screening and testing, with a special focus on prenatal genetic diagnosis.
+Through speaking, writing, and consultation, I provide ethically grounded, life-affirming education on genetic screening and testing, with a special focus on prenatal diagnosis.
 I offer practical guidance to equip families, advocates, clergy, and healthcare providers to navigate complex medical decisions with compassion and confidence.

 Caroline is a board-certified and licensed genetic counselor dedicated to providing faith-informed and family-centered genetics education.